nixgeekk-zz/netscan/README.md

 WORK IN PROGRESS!

-A python3 Arp and Port scan utility
+A FAST python3 Arp and Port scan utility

 Requires modules: netifaces, netaddr, nmap, netaddr

-File output is currently not working.
-Please ignore for now.
+Note: The python nmap modules requires nmap to be installed as well.